Introduction to the European Honey Bee

-The honey bee and their stages of life are very interesting to say the least.
-We have different honey bees who have different jobs at different stages of live as you’ll see here…
+The European honey bee and their stages of life are very interesting to say the least.
+We have different honey bees who have different jobs at different stages of life…

 Drone – Procreates with virgin queen